menix-os/menix/doc/building.md

 cmake --build build
 ```

-The final executable is stored in `build/bin/`.
+The final executable and dynamic modules are stored in `build/bin/`.